 More than 300,000 individuals at thousands of companies worldwide have earned IPC certification.
 Now it’s your turn!
 For more information, including detailed course information, schedules and course fees, please visit ipc.org.

 School districts that are part of the IPC Education Foundation community are encouraged to submit proposals for funding from our grant programs.

 These grant programs are made possible by the generous support of IPC members and are meant to engage student interest in the electronics supply chain and manufacturing industry.
 Learn more here.

 The IPC Education Foundation works closely with IPC and IPC members to provide access to education resources for STEM educators and students.
+To download a FREE Terminology Guide – Please click here.
 The IPC EDGE learning platform provides instruction for skills such as soldering, wire crimping, electro-static discharge, and the fundamentals of safety when working with electronics.

-Project Owl is a hands-on learning and development kit designed to encourage middle school and high school students to pursue STEM majors and careers in engineering, taking a cross-disciplinary approach by integrating Computer Science, Computer Engineering, and Electrical Engineering.
+The IPCEF developed a hands-on learning and development pin designed to encourage middle school and high school students to pursue STEM majors and careers in engineering, taking a cross-disciplinary approach by integrating Computer Science, Computer Engineering, and Electrical Engineering.
 For more information click here.

 IPC launched the Emerging Engineer program in 2016 to provide professionals early in their careers an opportunity to learn from the dedicated industry volunteers who participate in standards development.
 Through this sharing, our valued leaders will mentor IPC Emerging Engineers and provide them with the tools they need to continue standards development for many years to come.
 As Mentors they will also have the opportunity to ensure their projects carry forward while they help build the future.
 For more information click here.